-8.1 The Subscriber shall pay the Subscription Fees to Dataloft for the User Permissions in accordance with this clause 8 and the Service Description.
+1. The Subscriber will pay the Subscription Fees to Dataloft for the User Permissions in accordance with this clause 8.

-8.4 If Dataloft has not received payment within 30 days after the due date, and without prejudice to any other rights and remedies of Dataloft:
+3. If the Subscriber misses a payment then without prejudice to any other rights and remedies of Dataloft:

-8.6 Dataloft shall be entitled to increase the Subscription Fees, the fees payable in respect of the additional User Permissions purchased pursuant to clause 3.3 at the start of each Renewal Period upon 45 days' prior notice to the Subscriber and the Service Description shall be deemed to have been amended accordingly.
+5. Dataloft shall be entitled to increase the Subscription Fees, including the fees payable in respect of the additional User Permissions purchased pursuant to clause 3, after the Initial Subscription Term upon 28 days' prior notice to the Subscriber.

 9. PROPRIETARY RIGHTS